honzajavorek/honzajavorek.cz/README.md

 The `alternates` plugin looks for meta data ending with `-url` in the articles and provides a list of alternate places where the article has been published.
 As an example, `Zdrojak-URL: https://zdrojak.cz/my-article` would appear as an alternate in the article's meta data.

+The `comments` plugin looks for meta data ending with `-comments` in the articles and provides a list of places where the article has been shared and where people can discuss it.
+As an example, `Twitter-Comments: https://twitter.com/honzajavorek/status/1a2b3c4d5` would appear in the `comments` list in the article's meta data.

 The `custom_feed_meta` overwrites Atom feed's top-level meta data with values from configuration.

 The `custom_transaction_id` plugin and related settings for translation URLs allow for translations of articles with backward-compatible URLs (independent slugs with no implicit language identifier in the URL).